 We do love Brussels sprouts in our house and by "we" I mean myself and hubby.
 As one would expect kids are not so keen to say the least.
 What they don't know is that their clever mummy tends to sneak this delicious winter veg into number of different dinner offerings with them being none the wiser!

 Take this Brussels Sprouts, Bacon & Chestnuts Macaroni Cheese for example.
 It is packed full of hated brussels sprouts but they absolutely love it!
 Initially, I had to resort to little white lie and say that green bits are leeks, which they are fine with, but now they do know the real ingredient and their love for this winter macaroni cheese hasn't diminished!

 There is so much to love about this dish!
-It’s comforting, cheesy, full of seasonal ingredients and really easy to make too.
+It's comforting, cheesy, full of seasonal ingredients and really easy to make too.
 I love how using certain ingredients can transform a simple dish like macaroni and cheese into something seasonal and that little bit extra special too!
-I managed to achieve that before with my Pumpkin Macaroni & Cheese.
+I managed to achieve that before with my Butternut Squash Macaroni Cheese.

 Brussels sprouts, bacon and chestnuts are classic combination that is well tried and tested and gives this dish its festive and wintery feel with different flavours and textures.
 That lovely bit of sweetness and crunch from chestnuts, smoky flavour from bacon and good old sprouts, work so well together!
 All that in a lovely, creamy cheese sauce with some pasta...
 Mmm, yum!

 Preparing, freezing and other practical info.

 You can easily prepare Brussels Sprouts, Bacon & Chestnuts Macaroni Cheese in advance and pop it in the fridge until you are ready to bake it (add extra 10 minutes to timings stated in the recipe below if baking from chilled).